A bit more than 15 years ago I quit smoking - and I've never touched a cigarette again.

 It is confusing, in many situations.

-Well, there's a lot to say, but here I'd keep it very short: focusing on your breathe and/or on body sensations will bring your attention to the present moment.
+Well, there's a lot to say, but here I'd keep it very short: focusing on your breath and/or on body sensations will bring your attention to the present moment.
 And when you stay in the present moment, your addiction loses its power, fades away.

 Whenever you're faced with a crisis moment, no matter where you are or with whom, you always have your body and breathing with you.